 Learning Disabilities

-• LD comprise one category within the classification of Neurodevelopmental Disorders (NDDs) in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5, 2013) and the International Classification of Diseases, Code Book 10 (ICD-10, 1992).
+• LD compose one category within the classification of neurodevelopmental disorders (NDDs) in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, Text Revision (DSM-5-TR) and the International Classification of Diseases, 11th revision (ICD-11).

 • Academic achievement must be substantially below the level expected for age and not attributable to intellectual disability (ID), neurologic or motor disorders, lack of schooling, psychosocial factors, economic disadvantage, or major sensory problems.